SaaStacked/saastack/docs/design-principles/0200-javascript-actions.md

 ## Overview

-JavaScript "Actions" are a mechanism (in web-based clients) that provides completeness, consistency and durability when building user interfaces.
-When Actions are used the overall usability of a product increases, and the overall effort by the engineer decreases.
-Using Actions helps engineers create new user interfaces quickly and reliably, and allows them to focus on what is important, while Actions take care of the mundane and uninteresting.
+JavaScript "Actions" are the heart of a UI mechanism (in web-based clients) that provides completeness, consistency and durability when building user interfaces.
+In a way, they are an architectural style designed to solve many problems we see experienced by developers building UIs rapidly.

+When "actions" are used, the overall usability of a product increases, and the overall effort by the engineer decreases.
+Using actions helps engineers create new user interfaces quickly and reliably, and allows them to focus on what is important, while actions take care of the mundane and uninteresting duties that are expected as table stakes for any reasonable operating UI.

 Building an interactive user interface is a complex activity, usually focused on getting something working, as per some visual or imagined design.
 Even the simplest of interactions with the user, like handling a user login, requires coding for many use cases (e.g., happy path, error paths), and several edge cases that are difficult to remember (e.g., validation, network issues), and handle completely and effectively.